 financial aid program.

-Lynn F. Thompson, Director of Student and Alumni Events (room 2334; firstname.lastname@example.org).
-Lynn oversees the UW Law School’s major alumni events, two main annual lectures, and other major events, such as graduation.
-Lynn’s door is open to any student organization event planners.
-She will offer assistance and guidance when possible.
+Lynn F. Thompson, Director of Student and Alumni Events (room 2334; email@example.com).
+Ms. Thompson oversees the UW Law School’s major alumni events, two main annual lectures, and other major events, such as graduation.
+Her door is open to any event planners; she will offer assistance and guidance whenever possible.

-Ursula Weigold, Director of Legal Research & Writing (room 4373A; email@example.com).
-She is responsible for the overall design and administration of the required legal research and writing curriculum.
-She coordinates with other departments and programs on ways to enhance students' legal research, writing and problem-solving skills.
-She teaches legal research and writing classes and is available to answer student questions about the program or courses.
+Ursula Weigold, Director of Legal Research & Writing (room 4373B; firstname.lastname@example.org).
+Professor Weigold is responsible for the overall design and administration of the legal research and writing program.
+She teaches legal writing classes and is available to answer student questions about our program or courses.

 "When the facts change, I change my mind.
 What do you do, sir?"
 John Maynard Keynes (when challenged with an 'inconsistency')